 Clubs are expected to complete the tool to determine their Club Risk Assessment Score.
 RCA will not sanction activity, and thus not provide insurance coverage, for a club that has a HIGH RISK or VERY HIGH RISK score.

 The Mitigation Checklist includes expectations that are considered mandatory, highly recommended, or enhanced.
 At a minimum, clubs must ensure that all mandatory expectations are met to ensure their activity is sanctioned and thus covered with RCA insurance.
-Clubs that require support to meet a mandatory expectation or want to request an exception to a mandatory expectation should complete this form.

 Key Considerations for Return to Rowing: